MicrosoftDocs/VBA-Docs/api/Project.Application.FindPrevious.md

 ## Remarks

-The  **FindPrevious** method is functionally identical to the[FindNext method](Project.Application.FindNext.md).
+The  **FindPrevious** method is functionally identical to the [FindNext method](Project.Application.FindNext.md).
 It is retained for compatibility with previous versions of Project.